-Get Customized Videos Shot & Created On A Budget: CMO Sync’s newest successful branch in the content and media realm includes offering clients quality customized videos, with great sound, in HD (High Definition) starting at $600 (US)!
-The book trailers have started to be released and future lm work is on the way.
+Get Customized Videos Shot & Created On A Budget: CMO Sync’s newest successful branch in the content and media realm includes offering clients quality customized videos, with great sound, in HD (High Definition) starting at $600 (US) or if they are clients often way less than that!

 If you would like to inquire as to any of these great services, please contact us at 646-926-1293.